 You will be able to visit it from Karnak Complex, or Luxor Temple, or through three side entrances.
 On the side of the avenue, there is a museum that will be existed to display the collection discovered during the excavations in the avenue of sphinxes.
 Additionally, you will see some wine presses, baths, and Nilometer.

-The avenue of sphinxes will be lighted at night for visiting for more enjoyment with the ancient Egyptian magic.
+The avenue of sphinxes will be lit at night for visiting more enjoyment with the ancient Egyptian magic.

 You can check more about the tomb of Nefetari, the tomb which immortalized the true love of king Ramsees II to the beautiful queen Nefertari who he tried to make history didn't forget her as he was.